-i.
-Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates), the Academic Board shall decide whether to proceed with the examination.
+(a) Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates), the Dean of Postgraduate Research shall decide whether to proceed with the examination.
 The work upon which the application is based and the accompanying material may then be submitted to not fewer than three examiners, one of whom shall be resident outside New Zealand.
-The examiners may,
+The examiners may, if they wish, require the candidate to take a written or oral examination.

-- if they wish, require the candidate to take a written or oral examination. - ii.
-The examiners shall, after such consultation as they may think fit, make a report in writing to the Dean of Postgraduate Studies through the Dean of the Faculty of Law recommending either: - a. that the Degree be awarded; or - that consideration of the application be deferred, pending the holding of a written examination, or for the principal work to be represented, or for the presentation of such further material as the examiners shall require, or for any other purpose; or - c. that the application be refused; in every case giving reasons for their recommendation.
-Where the examiners have recommended that consideration of the application be deferred for any stated reason, they may subsequently make a further report recommending that the degree be awarded or that the application be refused as the case may be. - iii.
-In any case where the principal work is unpublished at the date of the application and the examiners have recommended that the degree be awarded then, unless the Academic Board otherwise resolves, the degree shall not be conferred until after the principal work has been published and copies lodged in the University library as required by General Course and Examination Regulations: M. Higher Doctorates.
+- (b) The examiners shall, after such consultation as they may think fit, make a report in writing to the Dean of Postgraduate Research through the Dean of the Faculty of Law recommending either: - i. that the Degree be awarded; or - that consideration of the application be deferred, pending the holding of a written examination, or for the principal work to be represented, or for the presentation of such further material as the examiners shall require, or for any other purpose; or - iii. that the application be refused; in every case giving reasons for their recommendation.
+Where the examiners have recommended that consideration of the application be deferred for any stated reason, they may subsequently make a further report recommending that the degree be awarded or that the application be refused as the case may be. - (c) In any case where the principal work is unpublished at the date of the application and the examiners have recommended that the degree be awarded then, unless theDean of Postgraduate Research otherwise resolves, the degree shall not be conferred until after the principal work has been published and copies lodged in the University library as required by General Course and Examination Regulations: M. Higher Doctorates.

-- The entry fee of \$2,000 shall be submitted with the application. - See Regulation L11 of the General Course and Examination Regulations for the resolution of disaqreements between examiners.
+- 1. The entry fee of \$2,000 shall be submitted with the application. - See Regulation L12 of the General Course and Examination Regulations for the resolution of disagreements between examiners.